kevinkassimo/express-comment/lib/backend/db/api.md

 /*
  * Configure settings of DB connection and operation
  * @param {Object|null} opts: db specific settings, null means no change to previous config
- * @param {Object|null} ecSettings: express-comment specific, null means no change to previous config */ db.configure(opts, ecSettings);
+ * @param {Object|null} ecSettings: express-comment specific, null means no change to previous config.
+This is required, since some ecSettings would only we actually implemented in the Driver level
+ */
+db.configure(opts, ecSettings);